 The information in this discussion contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (Securities Act), and Section 21E of the Securities Exchange Act of 1934, as amended.
 Such forward-looking statements involve substantial risks, uncertainties and assumptions.
-All statements contained herein that are not of historical fact, including, without limitation, statements regarding our strategy, future operations, future financial position, future revenues, projected costs, prospects, plans, intentions, expectations, goals and objectives, may be forward-looking statements.
-The words "anticipates," "believes," "designed," "estimates," "expects," "intends," "may," "objective," "plans," "projects," "pursue," "will," "would" and similar expressions (including the negatives thereof) are intended to identify forward-looking statements, although not all forward-looking statements and the assumptions underlying our forward-looking statements may prove incorrect.
+All statements contained herein that are not of historical fact, including, without limitation, statements regarding our strategy, future operations, future financial position, future revenues, projected costs, prospects, plans, intentions, expectations, goals and objectives, may be forwardlooking statements.
+The words "anticipates," "believes," "designed," "estimates," "expects," "intends," "may," "objective," "plans," "projects," "pursue," "will," "would" and similar expressions (including the negatives thereof) are intended to identify forward-looking statements, although not all forwardlooking statements contain these identifying words.
+We may not actually achieve the plans, intentions, expectations or objectives disclosed in our forwardlooking statements and the assumptions underlying our forward-looking statements may prove incorrect.
 Therefore, you should not place undue reliance on our forward-looking statements.
 Actual results or events could materially differ from the plans, intentions, expectations and objectives disclosed in the forward-looking statements that we make.
 Factors that we believe could cause actual results or events to differ materially from our forward-looking statements include, but are not limited to those discussed below in "Risk Factors" in Item 1A of Part II and in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Item 2 of Part I. All forward-looking statements in this document are based on information available to us as of the date hereof and we assume no obligation to update any such forward-looking statements.